Expository Essay

 Begin your essay with an introduction paragraph that identifies the theme of your essay.
 This theme, also called a "thesis", is a generalization that you have gleaned from reading the variety of sources that you have researched.
 The introduction paragraph needs to be fairly short to leave space for the main arguments and evidence to follow.
 With a short essay like this, I suggest avoiding the use of personal stories for the introduction, because they take too long to unfold.
 The following paragraphs should provide supporting claims and specific facts, quotations, and other forms of evidence backing up your claims.
 End your essay with a conclusion paragraph that summarizes what you have explained to substantiate your thesis.

-In your essay, use citations from your sources to back up facts and examples you state based on your sources.
+In your essay, use citations from the two source articles to back up facts and examples you state based on your sources.
+You are welcome to read, draw from, and cite other articles you deem relevant, but it is not required.
 Citations in the body of the text should be in a format such as (Author, Year, page #).
-If your source doe snot have a page number, the provide the paragraph number by counting paragraphs from the beginning.
 In the reference list, use a format such as "Author.
 Year.
 Title.
 Publishing information.
 Page number".
-Essays lacking adequate citations and citation formatting will be penalized.
+Essays lacking adequate citations and citation formatting of the two source articles will be penalized.
 Writing the exact words from a source is not permitted.
 Avoid using long quotes as well, as you need to integrate the information into your own ideas.

 What Makes a Superior Essay?